 A year later, on New Year's Eve, open up your Blessings Jar and read what gave you joy during that year.
 My mom and I both did this last year and we really enjoyed the process.
 The pictures show a few examples of what I wrote during the year.
 I didn't write something every day, or even every week.
 I still managed to accumulate a jar full of memories, including diet triumphs and job changes.
 I even had a helper during the year who added into my pile.
 A student that I tutored wanted to be a part of filling my jar and she wrote the sweetest things.
 Of course, she managed to become several of my own blessings too!

 I like this idea too!
 I implemented something similar in my Pre-K classroom.
 When I caught a student helping others, following directions, being a friend, etc, I wrote it down on a post-it with the date.
-Each student then placed their post-it on a large board for all to see.
-They would take the notes home each week, after reading them during snack time.
-I had forgotten all about that.
-Thanks for the reminder and your idea!

 This idea could be used in a church setting especially with children; the children would come into their Sunday school class and write down a blessing and placing it in the decorative jar.
 After collecting the Jar full of blessings from the children, a bulletin board can be made with blessings placing the sheets of paper that the children wrote their blessings upon and attaching them to the blessing board.
 It can be a wonderful inspirational display.

 This is a wonderful tool for training the mind to think positively.
 I love it.

 I agree!
 I didn't do this in 2016 and I regretted it.